Frequently Asked Questions

 What is slow release fertilizer and what are the advantages of using it over other lawn fertilizers?

 Slow release fertilizers have encapsulated prills (kernels) that break down and release their nutrients over a specific, longer period of time.
-This ensures that your lawn gets the necessary nutrients at a measured rate, without a getting too much or too little at a time.
+This ensures that your lawn gets the necessary nutrients at a measured rate, without getting too much or too little at a time.
 This slow, steady feeding method results in a greener, stronger, healthier turfgrass plant which is more naturally resistant to pests and disease.

 What is a "lime" treatment and what will it do for me?